TMJ Treatment in Atlanta

 Injury due to blunt force trauma.
 Blunt force trauma due to injury can create a TMJ disorder.
 In some cases, TMJ disorders may also be caused by diet or allergies.

-Relieving your TMJ pain with effective TMJ Therapy
+Relieving your TMJ pain with effective TMJ Treatment

 Dr. Padolsky has designed a multi-pronged program to effectively treat the underlying causes of TMJ disorder.
 When the underlying cause of the problem is treated, the symptoms will disappear.